Members

 Chairperson

-Ms. Ginette Brazeau was appointed as Chairperson of the CIRB on December 28, 2014.
+Ms. Maryse Tremblay was appointed as Chairperson of the CIRB on May 1, 2025.

-Ms. Brazeau holds a Bachelor of Laws and a Bachelor of Social Sciences from the University of Ottawa and was called to the Bar of Ontario in 1996.
+Ms. Tremblay holds a Bachelor of Arts (Music), License of Law (LL.L.) and a Master of Business Administration (MBA) from the University of Ottawa.
+She was called to the Quebec Bar in 1992.

 Full Time Vice-Chairpersons